SueH2000/Workflow-example/README.md

 @author: MingHeng Hsiung

+The entire project consists of two parts.
+The first part is a FASTA parser, which reads specific genetic data provided in the package and formats the output for the second part of the code.
+The second part performs multiple sequence alignment, aligning the sequences and calculating the score based on the parameters provided.
+This project can assist in conducting further phylogenetic analysis.

  The Fasta parser
      This is a program that writes a parser that reads the GeneticData –1.txt file and outputs two fasta files, one for mtDNA and one for the Y chromosome.
  Usage: